-To the extent staff believes they need to disclose confidential information, they may do so only after obtaining a written waiver and/or authorization from their supervisor, school principal, human resources office or superintendent.
-For student information staff will need to obtain a signed release of information from the parent(s)/guardian.
+To the extent staff believes they need to disclose confidential information, they may do so only after obtaining a written waiver and/or authorization from their supervisor, school principal, human resources or regional leadership.
+For student information, staff will need to obtain a signed release of information from the parent(s)/guardian.